Project Euler Problem 34 Solution

 A lambda function calculates the sum of the factorial digits quickly.

-These two Python statements setup the requirements to solve this problem and the HackerRank problem.
+These two Python statements setup the requirements to solve the Project Euler and the HackerRank problem.

 Project Euler